 Only the STAGO Ethics Committee and the SNA Compliance Officer or their designees have the authority to conduct an internal investigation relating to an actual or potential breach of this Code.
 All Stago U.S. employees have the duty to cooperate fully with any internal investigation conducted by Stago U.S. Such cooperation includes but is not limited to: (1) cooperating with an interview and being truthful and candid; and (2) maintaining any and all information and documents relevant to the investigation.
 Nothing in this Code prohibits or discourages any Stago U.S. employee from fully cooperating in any investigation conducted by law enforcement officials.
 Stago U.S. fully encourages all Stago U.S. employees to fully cooperate in any such investigations, subject to all applicable rights and privileges.
-Stago U.S. employees who fail to cooperate with a Stago U.S. internal investigation or with an investigation conducted by law enforcement.
+Stago U.S. employees who fail to cooperate with a Stago U.S. internal investigation or with an investigation conducted by law enforcement officials will be subject to discipline up to and including termination of employment.